mootools/mootools-core/Docs/Element/Element.md

 Function: $ {#dollar}
 ---------------------

-The dollar function has a dual purpose: Get the element by its id, and make an element in Internet Explorer "grab" all the [Element][] Methods.
+The dollar function has a dual purpose: Getting the element by its id, and make an element in Internet Explorer "grab" all the [Element][] methods.

 ### Syntax: